Dhirajkumar02/Banking-Application-Using-Spring-Boot/README.md

 ### Solution:
 Another challenge was ensuring that error messages were consistent across various exceptions.
 I addressed this by using @RestControllerAdvice to centralize exception handling and format responses consistently.

-## 9. Future Enhancements (Optional)
+## 9. Future Enhancements
 I envision adding the following features to this application in the future:

-.
-Implementing security with Spring Security for user authentication and authorization.
+1. Implementing security with Spring Security for user authentication and authorization.
-.
-Integrating email notifications for transactions.
+2. Integrating email notifications for transactions.
-.
-Adding an audit trail feature to keep track of all banking operations.
+3. Adding an audit trail feature to keep track of all banking operations.

 ## 10. Conclusion
 In conclusion, this banking application leverages a solid combination of Spring Boot, Hibernate, JPA, MySQL, and RESTful principles to build a simple yet scalable system.
 It allows users to perform basic banking operations with robust error handling, and it serves as a foundation for building more complex banking systems.